Sterling Bounces On Brexit Uncertainty - UrduPoint

 Sterling bobbed up and down Wednesday as Brexit-related reports that kept traders guessing about how the situation was developing, dealers said

-In what has already been a topsy-turvy week, the pound slid lower early in the day only for renewed hopes for a deal to catapult the unit to its highest levels against the Dollar and euro since May.
+In what has already been a topsy-turvy week, the pound was catapulted on Tuesday to the highest levels against the Dollar and euro since May, propelled by Brexit deal hopes that subsequently appeared to be fading somewhat.

-"There have been many twists and turns in the Brexit story, but the latest developments suggest that negotiations are heading in the right direction," said analyst David Madden at CMC Markets.

-European Council president Donald Tusk told Poland's TVN24 news channel: "The basic foundations of an agreement are ready and in theory tomorrow we could accept this deal with Great Britain and avoid the chaos and the misfortune linked to an uncontrolled, chaotic exit.

-"Theoretically, in seven or eight hours everything should be clear," Tusk added.
+Following early losses on Wednesday, sterling bounced back and was still trading at elevated levels later in the day.

+"The pound is once again finding support, reaching new five-month highs this Wednesday when it touched $1.2840, as Currency markets move to price in increased chances of a deal being reached between the UK and the EU," said Ricardo Evangelista a senior analyst at ActivTrades.

-The European Union's chief Brexit negotiator Michel Barnier warned senior officials earlier however that "significant issues" remain in the way of efforts to reach a deal with London on the eve of a key summit.
+The European Union's chief Brexit negotiator Michel Barnier nonetheless warned senior officials that "significant issues" remain in the way of efforts to agree a deal with London on the eve of a key summit.

-London stocks fell back as the pound's rise undemined blue-chip companies that make most of their earnings in foreign currencies.

-In the US, stocks were slightly higher in midday trading, while oil prices jumped higher amid uncertainty over global demand for crude oil.
+London stocks lapsed into the red in initial trading and remained there in afternoon exchanges.

+- 'Hopes dashed' of deal - "Fresh uncertainty in relation to Brexit has hit sentiment" in Britain remarked analyst David Madden at CMC Markets UK.

+"It was reported the EU said a deal was impossible unless the UK moves, which has dashed hopes for the possibility of an agreement being reached soon.

-- 'Tentative optimism' for deal - Irish Prime Minister Leo Varadkar, speaking before leaders of EU member states meet on Thursday and Friday, said he remained hopeful that Britain would secure a deal.
+"Much of the major gains that were made yesterday were driven by the prospect of a deal being achieved, so now some dealers are reversing their positions."
+Irish Prime Minister Leo Varadkar, speaking before leaders of the bloc's member states meet on Thursday and Friday, said he remained hopeful that Britain would secure a deal.

-"No longer do markets feel that a no-deal Brexit is Johnson's Primary target, with his willingness to negotiate bringing about tentative optimism that the UK will leave in an orderly manner when the time comes," noted IG analyst Joshua Mahoney.

-- Hong Kong in focus - Hong Kong's stock market climbed after the city's leader Carrie Lam was forced to abandon a State of the Union-style policy speech owing to heckling by opposition lawmakers.
+- Hong Kong in focus - Hong Kong's stock market climbed after suffering a brief mid-session drop after the city's leader Carrie Lam was forced to abandon a State of the Union-style policy speech owing to heckling by opposition lawmakers.

 Shanghai ended lower with investors moving cautiously as China said it would take "strong measures" after the US House of Representatives passed a bill sought by pro-democracy protesters in Hong Kong that aims to defend civil rights in the city.